MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

  > [!IMPORTANT]
  > To complete installation of PWAs, go to your Surface Hub and launch Edge.
 PWAs are installed and appear in the Start menu All apps list.

+ ### Add PWAs to Start menu

+ You can modify the default Start menu so users have quick access to PWAs at the start of each Surface Hub session.
+To learn more, see [Configure Surface Hub Start menu](surface-hub-start-menu.md)

  ### Troubleshooting Intune-managed PWAs